YPS: YAML Positioning System

 Usage

-You can use the methods below to load a YAML code into Ruby objects with their position information (file name, line, and column).
+You can use the methods below to load YAML content into Ruby objects with position information (file name, line, and column).

-For a YAML code that contains multiple documents, following methods load the 1st document only.
+For YAML that contains multiple documents, the following methods load only the first document.

-On the other hand, following methods load all given documents and return them as a list.
+In contrast, the following methods load all documents and return them as a list.

 Parsed objects, except for hash keys, have their own position information.
 You can use the position method to get position information in the original YAML of the receiver object.